-To the Board of Directors and Stockholders of Paramount Gold Nevada Corp.:
+To the Board of Directors and Stockholders of Paramount Gold Nevada Corp.

-Opinion on the Financial Statements
+Opinion on the Consolidated Financial Statements

-We have audited the accompanying consolidated balance sheets of Paramount Gold Nevada Corp. (the Company) as of June 30, 2019 and 2018 and the related statements of operations and comprehensive income, stockholders' equity, and cash flows for each of the years in the two year period ended June 30, 2019, and the related notes (collectively referred to as the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of June 30, 2019 and 2018, and the results of its operations and its cash flows for each of the years in the two year period ended June 30, 2019 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Paramount Gold Nevada Corp. (the Company) as of June 30, 2020 and 2019, and the related consolidated statements of operations and comprehensive loss, stockholders' equity, and cash flows for each of the years in the two year period ended June 30, 2020, and the related notes (collectively referred to as the consolidated financial statements).

+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of June 30, 2020 and 2019, and the results of its consolidated operations and its consolidated cash flows for each of the years in the two year period ended June 30, 2020, in conformity with accounting principles generally accepted in the United States of America.